-The Attorney General (AG) and the Department of Financial Services (DFS) have reached significant opioid related settlements with several corporations for their roles in helping fuel the opioid epidemic.
+The Attorney General (AG) and DFS have reached significant opioid related settlements with several corporations for their roles in helping fuel the opioid epidemic.

 - Johnson & Johnson, the parent company of Janssen Pharmaceuticals, Inc., is expected to pay the State and its subdivisions up to \$230 million.
 The settlement established a multiyear payout structure of up to ten years commencing in April 2022.
-The first settlement payment of \$92.4 million was deposited in the Opioid Settlement Fund in August 2022. - On September 17, 2021, a Bankruptcy Court in the Southern District of New York entered an Order confirming a plan, including provisions releasing and barring further litigation against Purdue Pharma's executives and directors.
+The first settlement payment of \$92.4 million was deposited in the New York State Opioid Settlement Fund (Opioid Settlement Fund) in August 2022. - On September 17, 2021, a Bankruptcy Court in the Southern District of New York entered an Order confirming a plan, including provisions releasing and barring further litigation against Purdue Pharma's executives and directors.
 Pursuant to that plan, the owners of Purdue Pharma, the Sackler family, were to pay the State and its subdivisions at least \$200 million as part of a \$4.5 billion bankruptcy plan over a nine-year period commencing in 2022.
 The settlement between the State and Purdue Pharma would shut down Purdue Pharma, prevent the Sackler family from participating in the opioids business prospectively, and establish a substantial document repository of 30 million plus documents.
 Following an appeal, on December 16, 2021, a U.S. District Court for the Southern District of New York vacated the confirmation of Purdue Pharma's plan.
 In re: Purdue Pharma L.P., Case No. 21cv-07532-CM (S.D.N.Y.
 Dec.
 16, 2021).
 The District Court held that the law does not allow a bankruptcy plan to give releases to individuals who are not bankrupt.
-Subsequently, Purdue Pharma appealed to the Second Circuit, which held oral argument on April 29, 2022. - Drug distributors McKesson Corporation, Cardinal Health Inc., and Amerisource Bergen Drug Corporation will pay the State and its subdivisions up to \$1.0 billion over 18 years and develop a monitoring mechanism to collect and analyze opioid drug distribution.
-The first settlement payment of \$36.3 million was deposited in the New York State Opioid Settlement Fund (Opioid Settlement Fund) in March 2022, and payments will continue over the next 17 years. - Drug manufacturer Endo Health Solutions (Endo) settled for \$50 million with New York State (AG only) and the counties of Nassau and Suffolk, divided \$22.3 million to the State and \$27.7 million split evenly between Nassau and Suffolk Counties.
+Subsequently, Purdue Pharma appealed to the Second Circuit, which held oral argument on April 29, 2022. - Drug distributors McKesson Corporation, Cardinal Health Inc., and Amerisource Bergen Drug Corporation have agreed to pay the State and its subdivisions up to \$1.0 billion over 18 years and develop a monitoring mechanism to collect and analyze opioid drug distribution.
+The first settlement payment of \$36.3 million was deposited in the Opioid Settlement Fund in March 2022, and payments will continue over the next 17 years.

+- Drug manufacturer Endo Health Solutions settled for \$50 million with New York State (AG only) and the counties of Nassau and Suffolk, divided \$22.3 million to the State and \$27.7 million split evenly between Nassau and Suffolk Counties.
 Of the State portion, \$11.96 million will be distributed to subdivisions (excluding Nassau and Suffolk) and \$10.34 million was deposited in the Opioid Settlement Fund in March 2022. - Allergan Finance, LLC and its affiliates will pay the State and its subdivisions up to \$200 million.
-This payment is expected by Fall 2022 and over \$150 million of these funds will be dedicated to opioid abatement.
-The settlement between the State and Allergan Finance, LLC and its affiliates also prevents them from participating in the opioid business.

-Mallinckrodt PLC emerged from bankruptcy on June 16, 2022.
-As a part of its resolution with the State, Mallinckrodt will pay up to \$58.5 million over eight years for opioid abatement.
-An initial payment of \$8.3 million is expected to be made in late 2022.
+Over \$150 million of these funds will be dedicated to opioid abatement.
+The State's share, \$67 million, was received in October 2022.
+The settlement between the AG and Allergan Finance, LLC and its affiliates also prevents them from participating in the opioid business. - Mallinckrodt PLC emerged from bankruptcy on June 16, 2022.
+As a part of its resolution with the State, Mallinckrodt has agreed to pay up to \$58.5 million over eight years for opioid abatement.
+An initial payment of \$8.25 million is expected to be made in February 2023.
 The bankruptcy plan then allows Mallinckrodt 18 months to determine whether it will prepay claims.
-Should Mallinckrodt elect to prepay, then the State is expected to receive approximately \$41.1 million in total, inclusive of the initial payment.
+Should Mallinckrodt elect to prepay, the State is expected to receive approximately \$41.1 million in total, inclusive of the initial payment.